cloudflare/stpyv8/docs/source/api/context.rst

        3

-You could also check the current or calling context with the static properties.
+You could also check the current context using the :py:class:`JSContext` static properties.

 ==============================  =============================================
 Property                        Description